eliotsykes/ShinyCMS-ruby/docs/dev/mailing-list-notes.md

   established subscribers / the collective vote of >N or >N% subscribers / registered users / admins only

-Tracking (marketing?) and Engagement (list quality/sender reputation):
+Tracking (for marketing?) and Engagement (list quality/sender reputation):
 * Opens are tracked: yes/no
- * Is it possible to filter out 'opens' by spam-scanning software (etc) that follows links to tracking pixels?
+ * Is it possible to filter out 'opens' by spam-scanning software (etc) that downloads images (including our tracking pixels)?
 Look at user-agents maybe?
 * Clicks are tracked: yes/no
+  * Again, can we filter out link-following by software?
   * Track all the details of a click (probably for marketing) or just the fact that 'a click happened' (enough for engagement): detail/no detail
   * If opens and/or clicks are tracked, use them to disable emails to